pulpcore.plugin.download.asyncio has surprising timeout handling

 In terms of what Pulp can do for this, I can only see closing this as WONTFIX since we aren't in control of those options.
 It's good to leave here as a reference though and WONTFIX will do that. gmbnomis, if you have other ideas of what should happen please post.
 I just don't see another option.

-#17 Updated by gmbnomis about 2 years ago bmbouter This issue is not about preventing plugin writers from doing stupid things (life experience tells me that this would be futile...).
+#17 Updated by gmbnomis over 2 years ago bmbouter This issue is not about preventing plugin writers from doing stupid things (life experience tells me that this would be futile...).
 It was intended as a kind of "heads up" that aiohttp timeouts seem not to be made for long downloads (at that time at least).
 And apparently that is what happened in #3918.